 Why's this called "Old Turk's Head"?

 After having hiked to Turk's Head several weeks ago, the gang decided to hike to the top of Old Turk's Head from the Carney Springs trailhead (heading west).
-The hiking was nice and easy and, after the first 0.5 mile or so where we took a left onto the Lost Goldmine Trail, the wildflowers were beautiful.
+The hiking was nice and easy and, after the first 0.5 miles or so where we took a left onto the Lost Goldmine Trail #60, the wildflowers were beautiful.
 (It was rather windy, though, so please forgive my somewhat blurry photos.)

 The trail meanders in and out of small drainages for about 1.5 miles just south of the Superstition Wilderness boundary.
 Along the way, you can see Turk's Head and, occasionally, Old Turk's head in the background.
 We found the views of the Superstition Ridgeline interesting from this new perspective.
 We rounded the southern flank of Turk's Head and then abandoned the trail.
 However, we couldn't help but notice that someone(s) had put in a fair amount of effort to clear a path of vegetation up to some strange rock formations we passed about a third of the way to the top.
 Perhaps the weird rock formations are a popular place to hang out?